 FREE SHIPPING on this item!

-The Mo-Reaper’s unique lateral port design redirects muzzle gases away from the shooter, providing for superior recoil control.
-Constructed from lightweight, high-quality, hard-anodized 7075 T-6 Billet Alloy for reduced weight and superior strength, the Mo-Reaper utilizes the same roll pin location on the barrel as the factory front sight, making it a ready-to-fit accessory.
+The "Blind" Mo-Reaper’s unique lateral port design redirects muzzle gases away from the shooter, providing for superior recoil control.
+Constructed from lightweight, high-quality, hard-anodized 7075 T-6 Billet Alloy for reduced weight and superior strength, the"Blind" Mo-Reaper utilizes the same roll pin location on the barrel as the factory front sight, making it a ready-to-fit accessory.

-The Mo-Reaper’s alternating rows of gas-dispersing ports limit muzzle rise, while maximizing noise deflection.
+The "Blind" Mo-Reaper’s alternating rows of gas-dispersing ports limit muzzle rise, while maximizing noise deflection.
 It disperses gas and sound equally to both sides, but will not blow gases downward, thus eliminating the irritating dust cloud when shooting from the prone position.
 For an extra measure of rugged protection, the Mo-Reaper is finished with an industrial-grade hard-anodizing treatment.

 Available in natural alloy brushed silver (for stainless look) or satin black.